-As per our practice of kicking off user testing as early as possible, we wanted to meet stakeholders to get their insights.
-In this case the earliest we were able to meet them was after we had wireframes and other UX (user experience) deliverables ready.
+As per our practise of kicking off user testing as early as possible, we wanted to meet stakeholders to get their insights.
+In this case, the earliest we were able to meet them was after we had wireframes and other UX (user experience) deliverables ready.

 Here’s what we learned.